zkonecny/ai_agents_course/lesson_7/README.md

 4. **Tool Usage Logging**
 After each answer, the app lists which tools were used to generate the response.

+## Example Interaction

+=== AI Agent (Semantic Kernel + OpenAI) ===
+Enter a question (or 'exit' to quit):
+> Who is Roger Federer?

+- Answer -
+Roger Federer is a Swiss former professional tennis player, born on August 8, 1981.
+He is widely regarded as one of the greatest tennis players of all time.
+Federer won 20 Grand Slam singles titles, ranking him third behind Rafael Nadal and Novak Djokovic.
+He has reached 31 Grand Slam finals, making him one of the most successful players in tennis history.

+Federer's career is marked by his rivalries with other top players, including Rafael Nadal and Novak Djokovic, which are considered some of the greatest in the sport.
+He is known for his elegant playing style and has won a total of 103 ATP singles titles throughout his career.

+- Used tools -
+ wiki.SearchWikipedia

 ## Example Tool Registration

 Tools are registered in `Program.cs` like this: